wills-gft/grafana-prometheus-mvp/README.md

 # An MVP for running Prometheus in GKE

-Kubernetes in Google Kubernetes Engine, running Prometheus 2.1.0, scraping Kubernetes, itself and data from the nodes in the cluster.
+Kubernetes in Google Kubernetes Engine, running Prometheus (Latest), scraping Kubernetes, itself and data from the nodes in the cluster.

 Now with Persistent Volume on Prometheus! (so you can `delete` the Prometheus pod without losing data..)

-Now with Grafana 5.2.2!
+Now with Latest!
 (You still have to configure the Datasources manually because..
 I'm in the making of doing this.)

 Inspired heavily by https://coreos.com/blog/monitoring-kubernetes-with-prometheus.html from August 03, 2016.